City-of-Turku/rw-apiproxy/README.md

 changes to the client software itself.

 Supports:
-* Drupal 7 Commerce
+* Drupal 7 Commerce using Services API
-* Prestashop
+* Prestashop (needs testing)

 This is to be used together with the rw-client application, also available on github at:
 * https://github.com/City-of-Turku/rw-client

 ## Requirements

-* PHP 5.4 or greater.
+* PHP 7.0 or greater.

-The proxy is self-contained and does not depend on any Drupal or other external code.
+The proxy is self-contained and does not depend on any external code.

 ## Supported backends